-Whilst I’ve always been a fan of the classics, the lack of overseas travel this year has got me dreaming of a European summer and something a little more exotic.
-Rum is my drink of choice for warmer weather and pairs perfectly with this ginger peach soda recipe.
+While I’ve always been a fan of the classics, the lack of overseas travel recently has got me dreaming of a European summer and something a little more exotic.
+Rum is my spirit of choice for warmer weather and pairs perfectly with this ginger peach soda recipe.
 You’ll need your favourite white or dark rum, some ripe peaches, ginger, sugar syrup (sugar dissolved in water in equal parts) and soda water.
 Some mint leaves to garnish also never go astray.
 The perfect summer cocktail, whether you’re sitting by the pool or cooling off inside watching your favourite European summer films.

-When I get sick of alcohol-soaked peaches (unlikely) I plan to switch to a rosé inspired sangria.
-All you need is a dry rosé, freshly squeezed lemon juice, a touch of simple syrup for sweetness, elderflower liquer, and a splash of soda to ensure you make it to the good part of the night.
+When I get sick of alcohol-soaked peaches (unlikely) I plan to switch to a rosé-inspired sangria.
+All you need is a rosé, freshly squeezed lemon juice, a touch of simple syrup for sweetness, elderflower liqueur, and a splash of soda to ensure you make it to the good part of the night.

 Tequila will always be my number one… I’m usually the best version of myself when I drink it.
-A margarita will forever be my favourite cocktail, there’s nothing like a summer’s afternoon or a fun date night with an icy cold glass in hand.
-All you need is tequila, ice, contreu, fresh limes, some coarse salt and this recipe to guarantee the good times.
+For this reason a margarita will forever be my favourite cocktail.
+There’s nothing like a summer’s afternoon or a fun date night with an icy cold glass in hand.
+All you need is tequila, ice, cointreau, fresh limes, some coarse salt and this spec to guarantee the good times.

 The Pisco Sour, a forever classic in my family.
 No one will ever make one as well (or as strong) as my own father but I still can never go past it in the rare case I find it on a menu.

-The hero ingredient of course is Pisco, and do not let any blog tell you otherwise (no, it cannot be substituted with Whisky!)
-This Peruvian grape brandy which can go up to 48% alcohol so needless to say, proceed with caution when trying this at home.
+The hero ingredient of course is pisco, and do not let any blog tell you otherwise (no, it cannot be substituted with whisky! – a whisky sour is an entirely different drink).
+This Peruvian grape brandy can get up 48% ABV, so needless to say, proceed with caution when trying this at home.
 Somewhere in between a margarita and … well, I’m not quite sure, it’s frothy, sweet and so perfectly zesty.
 This drink has me feeling patriotic and like I’m three weeks into a summer vacation, unable to feel my knees.
 Salud.